OpenForest4D/multi-temporal-lidar-forestry/instructions/R_metrics.md

     -of GTX geoid_18_CONUS.tif geoid_18_CONUS_save32612.gtx
   ```

 **Note:** Even though this step is optional, it is *highly recommended* for vertical alignment across datasets and accurate CHM calculation.
+Note, the R script does not perform this coordinate system reprojection on the gtx file.

 ## Sample Outputs